arpithaar/genstudio-for-perf-mktng-engg-test/README.md

 ### Project installation

-* Navigate to the folder genstudio-for-perf-mktng-engg-test from a terminal and execute the below command to run the Spring boot application
+* Navigate to the folder genstudio-for-perf-mktng-engg-test from a terminal and execute the below commands to run the Spring boot application
     ```
   mvn clean install
   mvn spring-boot:run